 Senglea, which is also known as Isla, is located across the water from Vittoriosa.
 Here you should stop at Gardjola Gardens, as you can admire a beautiful panorama of Valletta’s waterfront from there.
 Other sights to check out are the Main Gate and St. Julian’s Church.

 While Birgu and Senglea occupy a peninsula each, Cospicua (Bormla) sits at the center, furthest inland.
 Some of the highlights of the city are Notre Dame Gate, St. Helen’s Gate, and the Cottonera Lines (fortified walls).

 How to get to Valletta from the airport?

 You can use the public bus: X4 bus line connects Malta international airport with the capital.
 The bus stop is just outside the airport terminal, across the road from the Departures Hall.

-Another option is to buy a pre-paid taxi ticket from the Welcomers’ Hall upon your arrival or install the Malta Taxi app on your phone and request a car directly through it or book a private transfer.
+Another option is to buy a pre-paid taxi ticket from the Welcomers’ Hall upon your arrival, install the Malta Taxi app on your phone and request a car directly through it or book a private transfer.

 How to visit Vittoriosa, Senglea and Cospicua from Valletta?